biocommons/biocommons.example/README.md

-# Marvin Quote Test Package
+# biocommons.example Test Package

 This repo contains source for a simple package to reevaluate choices for Python packaging.
-It's also good fodder for a technical challenge.